Monty Patterson: OKC Energy

 On 30 July 2018, Patterson signed with United Soccer League side OKC Energy.
 He was released by the team at the end of their 2018 season.

 Atlético Ottawa

 On 26 February 2025, Patterson signed a two-year contract with Canadian Premier League side Atlético Ottawa.

 International career

 Patterson was a member of the New Zealand under-23 squad for the 2015 Pacific Games.
-They were eliminated in the semifinals after their win against Vanuatu was overturned by the OFC for fielding an ineligible player, causing the side to miss qualification for the 2016 Olympics.
+They were eliminated in the semi-finals after their win against Vanuatu was overturned by the OFC for fielding an ineligible player, causing the side to miss qualification for the 2016 Olympics.

 Patterson was first called up to the New Zealand national team for the 2016 OFC Nations Cup.
 He made his senior international debut in the first game of the tournament, a win over Fiji.
 He played the first 53 minutes of the final, New Zealand winning the title after defeating Papua New Guinea in a penalty shoot-out.

 Patterson scored his first goal for New Zealand in a draw with United States on 11 October 2016.